Idrias/SMPG/README.md

       - Host is in different network, VPN: Enter virtual IP of host

 - You can also change the name of each player in the client files
 - Have fun!
-Control the game with w + s on clientside, use gui buttons to control serverside.
+Control the game with w + s on clientside, use gui buttons or keyboard to control serverside.

 Don't do anything evil with this program.
 I'm not responsible for any damage etc.